Struggling to come up with a solution to a nagging problem? Try sleeping on it.

 Literally: In addition to all the health benefits of a good night’s sleep, time spent snoozing enables you to access creative problem-solving ideas you may not think of when you’re fully conscious.

-“The brain can process complex information during sleep, creating interesting opportunities for problem-solving,” says Pierrick Arnal, PhD, sleep researcher and scientific director at Rythm, a San Francisco-based neurotechnology company.
-“Many scientific studies have shown that sleep and dreams are particularly helpful for finding solutions that require us to think outside of the box – especially when the required solution can be visualized.”
+“The brain can process complex information during sleep, creating interesting opportunities for problem-solving,” says sleep researcher Pierrick Arnal, PhD.
+“Many scientific studies have shown that sleep and dreams are particularly helpful for finding solutions that require us to think outside of the box—especially when the required solution can be visualized.”

 This idea of “sleep-storming,” technically known as structured unconscious generative ideation, is credited with some of the world’s greatest ideas.
 The key lies in REM sleep, the sleep stage in which dreams occur; it improves the creative process more than any other brain state, either asleep or awake.

-“To be creative you need to get into eight phases of REM and non-REM sleep,” says Diane Roberts Stoler, EdD, a neuropsychologist in Andover, Massachusetts.
+“To be creative you need to get into eight phases of REM and non-REM sleep,” says neuropsychologist Diane Roberts Stoler, EdD.
 “Think of this as the process of repairing a bridge.
 In order to make the repairs you need to first clear the traffic, make the repairs and then the traffic goes smoothly.
 That’s when everything is being connected.”

 Once the brain becomes relaxed enough to create new neural pathways, ideas often occur.
 (This also explains why great ideas will pop into your head while taking a shower or going for a walk, when your brain isn’t in active mode.)